Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level: Theory

+\end{widetext} where the $\tilde {\cal F}$ and $\tilde W$ intermediates are defined in Eqs.
+S7-S12 of the SI and the new intermediates are reported in Eq.
+S15 of the SI.
 For a vector perturbation like the electric dipole operator, six sets of single and double excitation amplitudes are computed (one for each Cartesian component of the dipole times two for the $\pm \omega$ frequencies).
 However, we implemented a check on the magnitude of the dipole integrals, so that no amplitudes are computed if a component of the dipole is zero in a particular direction.
-Once the perturbed amplitudes are available, a new set of constant terms is evaluated, which are similar to those needed in the EOM-CCSD gradients:\cite{STANTON:1993nx, STANTON:1994eu, Caricato:2013jg, Caricato:2012ida}